cedws/amnesia/README.md

 amnesia has experimental support for [age](https://github.com/FiloSottile/age) as an identity plugin. amnesia can generate an *age*-compatible X25519 identity sealed with questions.
 When age wants to decrypt data using this identity, it will prompt the user for the required answers to unseal the identity.

-To install amnesia as an *age* plugin, create a symlink in your PATH which links `age-plugin-amnesia` to *age*.
+To install amnesia as an *age* plugin, create a symlink in your PATH which links `age-plugin-amnesia` to amnesia.
 You can also just clone the binary.

 ```bash
 ln -s amnesia age-plugin-amnesia